TanukiSharp/webpack-dev-server-host-ifdef-loader/README.md

 # Overview

-This is a minimal reproduction project for an issue with Webpack dev server, the host parameter and the ifdef loader.
+This is a minimal reproduction project for an issue with `webpack-dev-server`, the `host` parameter and `ifdef-loader`.

 For all the following, I recommend running your browser with the dev tools open on the console all the time.